shamozhixing/gitlab-ce/doc/development/issue_triage.md

 # Issue Triage Policies

+**Note that this document is primarily meant for use by GitLab team and core-team members.**

 In order to keep the GitLab projects' issue trackers maintainable, the policies outlined below were created and will be enforced.

 ## Policies